plake06/ec-sdk/plugins/kepware/README.md

 The combination of EC Agent and the plugin is less than 20MB.
 With the minimum requirement of 128Mb in-memory, you may bridge the data from anywhere in the world into the designated environment.

 ### Enhanced Security
-The plugin performs data-exchange operations via the Enterprise-Connect security network which will maximise the security compatibility and deliver uncompromised performance.
+The plugin performs data-exchange operations via the Enterprise-Connect security network which will maximise the security compatibility and delivers an uncompromised quality in performance.

 ## Usage Manual
 ### Requirement